bbc/simorgh/docs/Coding-Standards/React-Components.md

 ### Legacy Components

-Before looking to apply our component standards we have a huge body of components that will not meet the existing standards to provide a ‘clean slate’ these can be moved to a legacy location in the following manner:
+Before looking to apply our component standards we have a huge body of components that will not meet the existing standards to provide a ‘clean slate’.
+These have been moved to a legacy location in the following manner:

 | Previous Location  | New Location              | Remarks                                                                                                                                                                                                                        |
 | ------------------ | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |